ButterBridge/jrcode/src/pages/blog/2018-08-06-the-great-gatsby-book-of-genesis-part-i.md

 date: '2018-08-06T16:55:10.000Z'
 description: >-
   How I learned to stop worrying about working from a starter kit and start working from a starter kit.
-caption: Why I'm keeping the Bulma navbar and icon style, just for the time being...
+caption: A huge predatory Twitter bird is one reason why I'm keeping the Bulma navbar and icon style, just for the time being...
 tags:
   - gatsby
   - refactoring